-As part of the commitment to make the arts integral to a Stanford education, a new arts district is taking shape around Palm Drive.
+As part of the commitment to make the arts integral to a Stanford education, a new arts district has taken shape around Palm Drive.

-Anchored by Cantor Arts Center, Memorial Auditorium, Stanford Art Gallery, and Frost Amphitheater, new facilities include Bing Concert Hall, the Anderson Collection at Stanford University, and the McMurtry Building for the Department of Art & Art History scheduled to open in 2015.
+Anchored by the Cantor Arts Center, Memorial Auditorium, Stanford Art Gallery, and Frost Amphitheater, new facilities include Bing Concert Hall, the Anderson Collection at Stanford University, and the McMurtry Building for the Department of Art & Art History.

 Anderson Collection at Stanford University

 Stanford University is the home to the core of the Anderson Collection, which was one of the most outstanding private collections of post-World War II American art in the world.
 It was donated to the university by Harry W. and Mary Margaret Anderson, and Mary Patricia Anderson Pence, the Bay Area family who built the collection over nearly fifty years, in 2014.
 Stanford constructed a permanent building dedicated exclusively for the Anderson Collection that opened in September 2014.

 The 842-seat Bing Concert Hall is a state-of-the-art venue suited to a wide range of music performances, from small chamber ensembles to full-sized orchestra, jazz, and multimedia events.
 The acoustical design is by Nagata Acoustics’ Yasuhisa Toyota (whose resume includes the Walt Disney Concert Hall in Los Angeles).
 Named in honor of major supporters Helen and Peter Bing, ‘55, the concert hall is located at the gateway to the Stanford campus, adjacent to the existing Frost Amphitheater, at the east end of Museum Way, with its main entry plaza facing the Cantor Arts Center on the other side of Palm Drive.
 The first public performances took place in January 2013.